 - A first big picture

 - We have two problems to solve

-- Both require heuristics that have huge influence on the properties of the algorithms
+- For both problems we need heuristics that have huge influence on the properties of the algorithms

 - Subspace search

 Cluster search

 - 1. Introduction

 - 2. Axis-parallel Subspace Clustering

 - 3. Pattern-based Clustering

 - 4. Arbitrarily-oriented Subspace Clustering

 - 5. Summary